Wunderbyte-GmbH/moodle-local_wunderbyte_table/README.md

 Wunderbyte Table can be used instead of the table_sql class and then supports all the actions via Ajax.

 This local plugin was developed to allow the use of the table_sql class within modals and tabs.
-There is no special configuration required.
+There is no special configuration required, BUT with special configuration, your table will be much more powerful.
 After the installation of the local_wunderbyte_table, you can create an extended class to wunderbyte_table (instead of table_sql).

     class booking_table extends wunderbyte_table {}